-This release only supports Silent Monitoring mode, in which the supervisor cannot talk to the agent.
+Silent Monitoring mode is the only mode supported in which the supervisor cannot talk to the agent.

 DWORD PlayToneDirection

 This parameter specifies whether a tone should be played at the agent or customer phone when monitoring starts.
 It can have following enum values: